primer/view_components/docs/content/status.md

 ### Promote from alpha to beta

 - The component does not use any deprecated `view_component` framework features, such as Slots v1.
-- Documentation and storybook stories are complete.
+- Documentation and lookbook previews are complete.
 - The API is approaching a point of stability.
 - The component is used in production at least 3 times.